webpro-nl/knip/README.md

 - `nsTypes` - Unused types in namespaces: did not find direct references to this exported variable (2)
 - `duplicates` - Duplicate exports: the same thing is exported more than once with different names from the same file

-Each group type can be an `--include` or `--exclude` to slice & dice the report to your needs.

 1. This may also include dependencies that could not be resolved properly (such as non-relative `local/dir/file.ts` not and `local` not being in `node_modules`).
 2. The variable or type is not referenced directly, and has become a member of a namespace.
 That's why Knip is not sure whether this export can be removed, so please look into it:

+You can `--include` or `--exclude` any of the types to slice & dice the report to your needs.
+Alternatively, they can be added to the configuration (e.g. `"exclude": ["dependencies"]`).

 ## Now what?

 As always, make sure to backup files or use Git before deleting files or making changes.
 Run tests to verify results.

-- Unused files can be deleted.
+- Unused files can be removed.
 - Unused dependencies can be removed from `package.json`.
 - Unlisted dependencies should be added to `package.json`.
 - Unused exports and types: remove the `export` keyword in front of unused exports.
 Then you (or tools such as the TypeScript language server in VS Code and/or ESLint) can see whether the variable or type is used within the same file.
 If this is not the case, it can be removed.

 🔁 Repeat the process to reveal new unused files and exports.
-Sometimes it's so liberating to delete things!
+Sometimes it's so liberating to remove things!

 ## Production versus non-production code